xuankimtran/docs-1/pages/katalon-studio/docs/proxy-preferences.md

 > The proxy information passed in the request object takes precedence over the proxy information set in **Preferences**.

-Another example to override proxy details in the test script:
+Another workaround to override proxy details in script mode is to get your current proxy format, then pass your new proxy information in.
+You can refer to the example below:

+<details><summary><strong>Override Proxy details workaround</strong></summary>

 ``` groovy
 import com.google.gson.Gson